imCodePartnerAB/imcms/docs/tag-engine/menu.rst

 Introduction
 ------------
 Well-known, an integral part of the page is menu it navigate users overall web-site, and describe what kind of content was presented on.
-Since ImCMS based on document-presented pages each menu item can presented as specific document link (see also :doc:`/document-engine` section)
+Since ImCMS based on document-presented pages each menu item can presented as specific document link (see also :doc:`Document Engine </document-engine/index>` section)

 Use in template
 ---------------